Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-Wi-Fi 6 significantly differs from its predecessors.
-In \cite{WIFI6FIRSTLOOK}, the authors carried out practical experiments to assess this standard's performance, focusing on throughput, latency, energy efficiency, and security.
-Their findings revealed that the new generation, employing OFDMA, achieves up to 3.2 times more throughput gain for \ac{DL} and \ac{UL} in dense user environment, five times reduction in latency, however, this comes with an up to six times increase in power consumption.
-Furthermore, it was demonstrated that the use of unencrypted TWT is susceptible to various malicious attacks.
+Wi-Fi~6 shows clear differences from earlier standards.
+In \cite{WIFI6FIRSTLOOK}, the authors carried out practical tests to measure throughput, latency, energy efficiency, and security.
+The results showed that with OFDMA, Wi-Fi~6 can achieve up to 3.2 times higher throughput for both DL and UL in dense user scenarios, and reduce latency by a factor of five.
+However, this improvement comes with up to six times higher power consumption.
+The study also found that unencrypted \ac{TWT} can be exposed to different malicious attacks.

-Wi-Fi 7 has been recently introduced, and research on this new standard is still limited, however, Rodhe \& Schwarz already issued a description of PHY level of the standard \cite{ROHDESHCWARZ}.
-According to the technology overview provided by the Wi-Fi Alliance \cite{WIFIORG7GEN}, Wi-Fi 7 introduces several notable advancements, including deterministic latency, which is particularly significant for some industrial applications that might utilize unlicensed spectrum.
-Additionally, modern Wi-Fi systems have the capability to support high-mobility scenarios, making them more similar to cellular technologies than traditional Wi-Fi.
-Furthermore, Wi-Fi 7 is designed to optimize throughput by enabling a single user to simultaneously utilize three links across different frequency bands, similar to carrier aggregation, potentially achieving data rates of up to 36 Gbps.
-This framework is called multi-link operation, in addition to increased throughput, it increases reliability of transmission \cite{WIFI7MLO}.
+Wi-Fi~7 has recently been introduced with several major improvements.
+At the PHY level, its features are described in \cite{ROHDESHCWARZ}, while the Wi-Fi Alliance gives an overview in \cite{WIFIORG7GEN}.
+One key feature is deterministic latency, which is important for industrial uses of unlicensed spectrum.
+Modern Wi-Fi~7 systems can also support high-mobility scenarios, making them closer to cellular technologies than earlier Wi-Fi systems.
+To further increase performance, Wi-Fi~7 introduces multi-link operation, where a single user can use up to three links across different frequency bands, similar to carrier aggregation.
+This can raise throughput to about 36~Gbps and also improve transmission reliability \cite{WIFI7MLO}.

+{Wi-Fi~8 is expected to further reduce latency, optimize power consumption, increase spectral efficiency, and enhance AP cooperation to reduce interference \cite{wifi8}.}

+{textbf{\underline{In conclusion}}, the evolution of Wi-Fi provides a valuable example of how shared-spectrum technologies can mature over time.
+The most recent releases demonstrate a clear shift toward cellular-like capabilities, including MU-MIMO, scheduled communication, and enhanced mobility support, while still preserving the unique Wi-Fi characteristics.}